afeld/python-public-policy/meta/assistant_guide.md

 ## Weekly cadence

 Weeks end the day of class, the next one starts the day after.
+"Weeks" is therefore referring to the class-to-class cycle.
+These "weeks" may be longer than seven days if there's no lecture due to a holiday.

 {% if school_slug == "columbia" -%}
 - Attending class